Midwest Cold Snap Can’t Keep Crowds Away

 Jim Hynd, sales manager for AERT, based in Springdale, Ark., drove to Louisville from Chicago.
 He braved the cold to be among the record Louisville Show attendance in preparation for entering the industry.

 “We’re looking to provide advanced decking and railing solutions for manufactured housing,” he said.
 “I’m here to take a look at what’s available now and how we might fit in.”

 The Louisville Show is a manufactured housing industry trade show and is not open to the public.
-Attendance includes industry professionals in the areas of manufacturing, retail sales, community ownership and management, financial services and product supply.
+Attendance includes special guests and industry professionals in the areas of manufacturing, retail sales, community ownership and management, financial services and product supply.